Top Tips – clever questions to ask the estate agent when buying

 Buying a home is a psychological game of poker, with very high stakes, and huge incentives to bluff and avoid inconvenient facts.
 However estate agents are legally bound to tell the truth, so you need to make sure you ask the right questions to find out what the real situation is.
 It could make the difference between buying a dream home and buying a dud – and save you a fortune

 The estate agent doesn’t have to answer, but if you’re lucky they might hint at the circumstances.
 You might find out the owner is desperate to sell, perhaps because work is taking them overseas, and so would accept a lower price

 Is there anything that you would want to know about the house if you were buying?

 The big fear if you are buying is that you are missing out some big negative factor that others know about.
-Is the local train station is about to close, a nearby sewerage plant opening up, or the next door neighbours the family from hell?
+Is the local train station about to close?
+A sewerage plant opening up nearby?
+Or are the next door neighbours the family from hell?
 People have been known to move into the homes of convicted mass-murderers without knowing – but you can bet they wish they had known.
 If you have any doubts about a house, ask next door neighbours or local shop keepers what they think.

 Exactly what is included in the sale?

 Is the garden shed or greenhouse included?
 Are the fixtures and fittings?
 Exactly where does the boundary lie?
 Make sure you see all of what you are getting.

 How long has the property been on the market?

 If the house has been on the market a long time (more than three months), ask the agent why they think it isn’t selling.
 Are there problems that other people have realised that you haven’t?
 Is it just overpriced?
 A long time on the market might mean that the seller would accept a lower price

 What is the lowest price the sellers are willing to go to?